The Best Activities, Attractions, Sights and Tours in New Zealand

 Location: See locations all over New Zealand in the 14 Best Places to See Seals in New Zealand.

-To add to New Zealand’s adventure list, scuba diving is also worth doing, especially in the marine reserve of the Poor Knights Islands (more info on Viator and Tripadvisor).
+To add to New Zealand’s adventure list, scuba diving is also worth doing, especially in the marine reserve of the Poor Knights Islands.
 An awesome South Island alternative is Milford Sound to see black coral.

 The best things in life are free, like digging yourself a soothing hot pool at a beach in New Zealand.
 Hot Water Beach on the Coromandel Peninsula has a hot spring seeping through the sand, ideal for making a hot pool when mixed with seawater.